 Most importantly, this internship will help you clarify your career direction, gain perspective on classroom learning, and provide invaluable experience and the network-building needed to secure employment after graduation.
 Internships may relate to any aspect of policy planning, analysis, decision-making and implementation.
 At the end of your internship, you will submit a written research report providing an original analysis of the policy and/or organizational issues explored during your internship.

-Internships by sector: Summer 2022
+Internship employment by sector Summer 2023